 It seems like only yesterday the Times Square ball was dropping, ushering in a fresh New Year.
-But if you’re like most businesses that hit the ground running in 2018, you’ve barely had time to reflect, let alone make important cybersecurity changes.
+But if you’re like most businesses that hit the ground running into the new year, you’ve barely had time to reflect, let alone make important cybersecurity changes.

 It’s not too late to take a moment and reassess an important yet often disregarded security priority: passwords.
 Whether your employees are using “123456” (on a Post-It Note) or you have a sophisticated two-factor authentication system in place, reviewing the latest password best practices can give your company the security boost it needs.

 You Can’t Control What You Don’t Manage